purescript/documentation/guides/Getting-Started.md

 You can see the result by evaluating `multiples` if you like, or even check its type:

     > multiples
-    Cons 0 (Cons 3 (Cons 5 (Cons 6 (Cons ...
+    (0 : 3 : 5 : 6 : ...
     > :type multiples
     List Int

-Now we need to find the sum of the `multiples` array, to complete the solution.
+Now we need to find the sum of the `multiples` list, to complete the solution.
 We can use the `sum` function from the `Data.Foldable` module.

     > import Data.Foldable
     > sum multiples